rain-1/rain-1.github.io/escaping.md

 ## url/uri encoding

-Data inside web addresses must avoid the `/` separator and several other characters, as documunted in the [URI RFC][rfc uri].
+Data inside web addresses must avoid the `/` separator and several other characters, as documunted in the URI RFC.
 To allow these chars to still be passed to a web application we use percent encoding with hex digits: `%XX`.

 The choice of `%` as the escape char is good.
 Since it's not using the more common `\` URLs can usually be put into a string literal without another layer of escaping.